June 01, 2026 by Stefan Jovanovic

 Or, what if you work in a public company that must maintain compliance with Sarbanes-Oxley and preserve all digital communications (email included) for five or more years?

-In these cases, as tempting as email deletion seems, it’s safer and more cost-effective to archive emails because it gives you the freedom to remove emails from your system without the risk of breaking any compliance laws.
+In these cases, as tempting as email deletion seems, it’s safer and more cost-effective to archive emails because it gives you the freedom to remove them from your system without the risk of breaking any compliance laws.

 What Is Email Archiving?

 Email archiving was originally used for compliance and storage management purposes but is now viewed as a fundamental part of corporate information governance and electronic records management.
+Unlike backup, which is used for disaster recovery of recent data, archiving is designed for long-term indexed retrieval, retention enforcement, and compliance.

 In short, email archiving preserves emails and helps you manage your records more efficiently.